 Stowable wind shield hides in the cuff until it you need wind-blocking warmth.

 Durable pull-tab built into the cuff for easy on/off.

 Primaloft insulation is breathable and warm even when wet.

-Update 2019/20: Ski Trab kept gave their neat watch window a neoprene cover to keep you warm, as well as updated the colorway and went with a (mostly) black design.
+Update 2019/20: Ski Trab changed the watch window to be a neoprene cover to help avoid fogging, as well as updated the colorway and went with a (mostly) black design.

 So these gloves are a little confusing to me.
 They fit great and are plenty warm - kept my hands warm in temperatures as low as I usually wear gloves before switching to mittens, and that's without the overmitt on.
 They also don't do that thing some gloves do (ahem CAMP) where when you take them off with sweaty hands, the fingers all prolapse and it's impossible to get them back on.
 They look pretty cool too.
 So that's all good.

 But the differentiating feature is supposedly the window through which to view your watch.
 This fogged up almost immediately on me every time I've used them.
 The cuff fits fine over my watch (Suunto Spartan Sport) and for the first 5 to 10 mins of a tour all is well and good, but once I heat up, it's unusable.
 May as well have no watch window at all.
 It's not the end of the world but I do subtract a star because that "feature" is pretty useless imo.
 I'll try treating it with some anti-fog stuff for glasses, maybe that'll work, but buyer beware.